-Students should have some instrumental or choral experiences for at least 2 years.
+• Students should have some instrumental or choral experiences for at least 2 years.

-Students should have completed Theory Book 3 in any HIS secondary music courses or who possess an equivalent ability may take the AP music theory course.

-If you are interested, please consult an AP music teacher before you sign up.
+- Students should have completed Theory Book 3 in any HIS secondary music course or possess an equivalent ability. - If you are not sure about your level, please consult the AP music teacher before signing up.

-AP Music Theory is a college level course and students will learn melody, rhythm, harmony, phrase structure, form, musical analysis, texture, elementary composition, and, to some extent, history and style.
-While the main emphasis is placed on music of the Common Practice Period, music of other stylistic periods is also studied.
+AP Music Theory is a college level course.
+Students will learn melody, rhythm, harmony, phrase structure, form, musical analysis, texture, elementary composition, and to some extent, history and style.

-Musicianship skills such as dictation and other listening skills, sight-singing, and keyboard harmony are very important in this course.
-The student's ability to read and write musical notation is fundamental to such a course.
 It is an intense study of the structures and function of music.
 Students are expected to be self-motivated and submit all assignments and homeworks on time.
-At the end of the course each student will take the Advanced Placement Examination which may count for college credit.
+At the end of the course, each student will take the Advanced Placement Examination which may count for college credit.